 The currency fluctuates a bit but is currently around $1 = 500 AMD.
 It is possible to change out your money nearly anywhere in Yerevan.

 You will see more currency exchanges here than perhaps anywhere else you travel.
 Even shoe stores sometimes have currency exchanges!
-Grocery stores almost always will have them too.
+Grocery stores almost always have them too.

 29. North Armenia Does Not Look Like South Armenia